wavemotion-dave/SugarDS/readme.md

 * R-Type Reloaded 128K does not load correctly except for the 3-disk version which does work (despite some loading screen issues).
 * Megablasters has issues with the emulated CRTC type detection and won't start except for one version which I've added a patch for: The 2020 ENGLISH Re-Release version (4 disks).
 * B.A.T. won't load the 2nd disk.
 Cause unknown.
-* Turrican 128K won't run properly - major graphical glitches.
-Likely CRTC timing issue.
+* Turrican 128K works fine with the two disk version but the single disk version has issues.

 Version History :
 -----------------------